jrkosinski/SCSecAudit/list.md

 **Real-life Examples:** TODO: real-life examples

 **Mitigation/Fix:** Don't store non-public data in the contract, and ensure that none will be found in the contract's transactions or events.
 Sensitive data can be stored off-chain, and verified by hash.

-## Non-Private Fields
-**Issue: Non-private Fields** Very simply, data that is not to be edited should be private.
-While private variables in an EVM smart contract are not 'private' in the sense of being 'secret' (i.e., they can certainly be read), they are not publicly writable.
-It would be a noob mistake to accidentally publish a contract with an unintentionally public variable, it surely has happened before.
-An attacker scanning for vulnerabilities may notice this mistake and take advantage.

-**Simple Example:** []() TODO:add link

-**Complex Example:** []() TODO:add link

-**Real-life Examples:** TODO: real-life examples

-**Mitigation/Fix:** Just make fields and functions as non-public as possible.
-Internal is the default

 ## SelfDestruct